 - Cross Process Object Wrappers

-- Cross Process Object Wrappers are a migration aid, giving chrome code synchronous access to content.
+- Cross Process Object Wrappers are a migration aid, giving chrome code synchronous access to web content.

 - Debugging content processes